Treatment for pancreatic cancer

 The type of side-effects you get will depend on the type of treatment, the dose, the duration and your general health.
 Some treatments may cause nausea, vomiting, diarrhoea or loss of appetite.
 Radiotherapy may cause hair loss or skin redness in the treated area only.
 Most treatments can cause fatigue.
 Your doctor will discuss any likely side-effects before treatment.

-For more about coping with side-effects, see the booklet Understanding Cancer of the Pancreas or download the booklets Understanding Chemotherapy, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding the Emotional Effects of Cancer, all available under the "Important cancer information booklets" list on the right hand side of this page.
+For more about coping with side-effects, see the booklet Understanding Cancer of the Pancreas or download the booklets Understanding Chemotherapy and Other Cancer Drugs, Understanding Radiotherapy, Coping with Fatigue, Diet and Cancer and Understanding the Emotional Effects of Cancer, all available under the "Publications about cancer treatment side effects" list on the right hand side of this page.

 If a treatment looks like it might be helpful, it is given to patients in research studies called clinical trials.
 Trials may be taking place at the hospital you are attending.
 If you are interested in taking part, talk to your doctor.
 He or she can tell you if the trial would suit you or not.
 One research study in Ireland is called the PanCam study.